kumar303/llama-deal-with-it/README.md

 # ☎️

 Running prompts (in 2025) is slow and feels like the early days of dial-up Internet.
 In the 90s, the Internet had obvious potential and I get that same feeling about LLMs.
-They will get faster and consumers will pay.
+They will get faster and the per token cost will be worth it.
 All of this will consume immense energy but that's a topic for another time.

 # ⛏️

 AI is a tool, not a personality.
 When the hype dies down, I hope we'll be left with more tools and less chatbots.
-It's way faster to explain in natural language what needs doing but I don't need it to be my friend or say _you're absolutely right!_ Some of the more scary, unethical uses of AI involve impersonating humans.
+It's way faster to explain in natural language what needs doing but I don't need pampering like _you're absolutely right!_ Some of the more scary, unethical uses of AI involve impersonating humans.

 # 🧠

 What if _anyone_ could build software at the **speed of thought**?
 This was always my dream as an engineer.
-Every skill I invested in--learning a more concise programming language ([Python](https://www.python.org/)), mastering a keyboard layout that favored my stronger fingers ([Kinesis Advantage](https://kinesis-ergo.com/shop/advantage2/)), learning an editor that required less keystrokes ([Vim](https://www.vim.org/) 😁)--were all marching toward the goal of creating software at the speed of thought.
+Every skill I invested in--learning a more concise programming language ([Python](https://www.python.org/) 🌶️), mastering a keyboard layout that favored my stronger fingers ([Kinesis Advantage](https://kinesis-ergo.com/shop/advantage2/) 🌶️🌶️), learning an editor that required less keystrokes ([Vim](https://www.vim.org/) 🌶️🌶️🌶️🌶️)--were all marching toward the goal of creating software at the speed of thought.
 LLMs are a **massive leap** toward this goal and might even get us there.

 # 💃🏼